devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 Two scenes can be selected.

-- MiniPupperCmdVelPose.unity        :    Example for sending CmdVel Message.
+- MiniPupperCmdVelPose.unity        :    Example for CmdVel Message.
-- MiniPupperJointTrajectory.unity   :    Example for sending JointTrajectory Message. with IK foot positioning.
+- MiniPupperJointTrajectory.unity   :    Example for JointTrajectory Message.  with IK foot positioning.

 Setup the ROS network description.